firebolt-db/godocs/docs/Guides/loading-data/loading-data-wizard.md

     If adding more nodes doesn't resolve performance issues, or your workload  cannot be easily distributed, Firebolt recommends **scaling up** by increasing the size of your nodes, as shown in the following diagram:<BR>
     <img src="../../assets/images/load_data_scale_up.png" alt="First try adding more nodes, or scaling out if you need to load a large dataset." width="700"/>

+    Scaling up can enhance performance for workloads, but it also increases billing costs.
+For example, if your dataset is not too large and requires sorting, your workload may benefit from scaling up.

  <!--   If your workload needs to accommodate many processes or scaling up provides insufficient performance, Firebolt recommends scaling concurrently by increasing the number of clusters, as shown in the following diagram:

     <img src="../../assets/images/load_data_scale_concurrently.png" alt="First try adding more nodes, or scaling out if you need to load a large dataset." width="700"/>